abhishekmaity/music-n-polygon/README.md

 The web-app is inspired from the original app from on https://patatap.com/
 ## About
-Patatap is a portable animation and sound kit.
-With the touch of a finger create melodies charged with moving shapes.
+With the touch of a finger create ♪♪♫♬♭ melodies charged with moving △○◇ shapes.